-Introduction
+1 Introduction

-The 'concept' of the sensitivity of receptors (such as birds, fish, mammals and habitats) and, hence, sensitivity assessment, has been developed over many decades.
+The 'concept' of the sensitivity of receptors (such as birds, fish, mammals and habitats) and, hence, sensitivity assessment, has developed over many decades.
 Numerous approaches have been developed, applied at a range of spatial scales, and to a variety of management questions (see Roberts et al., 2010).
-The different approaches fall into three main classes: 1) empirical techniques aimed at specific pressures or activities (e.g. fishing, aggregate dredging).
-2) biological traits based approaches, and 3) evidence-based and/or expert judgement based approaches that enable broad coverage of both pressures and habitats or species (Roberts et al., 2010).
+The different approaches fall into three main classes: 1) empirical techniques aimed at specific pressures or activities (e.g. fishing, aggregate dredging), 2) biological traits based approaches, and 3) evidence-based and/or expert judgement based approaches that enable broad coverage of both pressures and habitats or species (Roberts et al., 2010).
 The Marine Evidence-based Sensitivity Assessment (MarESA) is an evidence-based expert judgement approach.

-The sensitivity assessment of UK marine habitats developed from the initial concepts of Holling (1973) and oil spill sensitivity mapping (Gundlach & Hayes, 1978), through seminal work by Holt et al. (1997; 1995), MacDonald et al. (1996) and Hiscock et al. (1999; 1999).
-Sensitivity assessment was developed further by MarLIN (The Marine Life Information Network) in liaison with the UK Statutory Nature Conservation Bodies (SNCBs1) and Government departments and agencies2, and was applied to numerous marine species and habitats (as biotopes), in particular features of marine Special Areas of Conservation, between 1999 and 2010 (Hiscock et al., 1999; Hiscock & Tyler-Walters, 2006; Tyler-Walters, 2004; Tyler-Walters & Hiscock, 2003, 2005; Tyler-Walters et al., 2001).
+The sensitivity assessment of UK marine habitats developed from the initial concepts of Holling (1973) and oil spill sensitivity mapping (Gundlach & Hayes, 1978), through seminal work by Holt et al. (1995, 1997), MacDonald et al. (1996) and Hiscock et al. (1999, 1999).
+Sensitivity assessment was developed further by MarLIN (The Marine Life Information Network) in liaison with the UK Statutory Nature Conservation Bodies (SNCBs1) and Government departments and agencies2, and was applied to numerous marine species and habitats (as biotopes), in particular features of marine Special Areas of Conservation , between 1999 and 2010 (Hiscock et al., 1999, Tyler-Walters et al., 2001, Tyler-Walters & Hiscock, 2003, Tyler-Walters, 2004, Tyler-Walters & Hiscock, 2005, Hiscock & Tyler-Walters, 2006).

 The UK approach to sensitivity assessments was revised by the UK SNCBs and Defra in response to the need to identify and assess Marine Protected Areas (under the MB0102 project) (Tillin et al., 2010).
 Tillin & Hull (Tillin & Hull, 2012-2013) expanded the MB0102 approach and incorporated an auditable evidence base, similar to the MarLIN approach.
-Recent work to examine the sensitivity of ecological groups and specified designated habitats (d'Avack et al., 2014; Gibb et al., 2014; Mainwaring et al., 2014; Tillin & Tyler-Walters, 2014a, b) incorporated the defined list of pressures resulting from human activities that was produced by the OSPAR3 Intercessional Correspondence Group on Cumulative Effects (ICG-C) (OSPAR, 2011).
+Recent work to examine the sensitivity of ecological groups and specified designated habitats (d'Avack et al., 2014, Gibb et al., 2014, Mainwaring et al., 2014, Tillin & Tyler-Walters, 2014b, a) incorporated the defined list of pressures resulting from human activities that was produced by the OSPAR3 Intercessional Correspondence Group on Cumulative Effects (ICG-C) (OSPAR, 2011).